MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The game can simply load the DLL's functions by attempting `dlsym(handle, "on_death")`, `dlsym(handle, "on_collision")`, etc., for every event function the game wants to be able to call.

-If this approach feels icky to you, or if you have profiled that the number of `dlsym()` calls you are doing is significant enough to make a noticeable performance impact, there are ways to iterate over all the function names in a DLL.
-[This StackOverflow answer](https://stackoverflow.com/a/62205128/13279557) shows the code needed to do it on Linux.
+If this approach feels icky to you, or if you have profiled that the number of `dlsym()` calls you are doing is significant enough to make a noticeable performance impact, [this](https://stackoverflow.com/a/62205128/13279557) Stack Overflow answer shows how to loop over all the function names in a shared library (DLL) on Linux.

 # How mods get turned into DLLs